 Due to the lack of data the PD value has been either estimated or assumed to be 85.

-The above PDCAAS calculator visual tool can be used to analyze protein quality of thousands of other foods.
-It should be noted that there is hardly any naturally occurring food protein source that would be completely lacking in one or more amino acids.
-The classification of proteins as 'complete' and 'incomplete' is thus misleading and should be avoided.
-Instead, it is more accurate to recognize that some proteins are better utilized by a human body than others, depending on their amino acid structure.
+You can use the PDCAAS Calculator Visual Tool above to evaluate the protein quality of thousands of different foods.
+It's worth noting that there is practically no naturally occurring food protein source that is completely lacking in one or more amino acids.
+Therefore, the classification of proteins as "complete" and "incomplete" is misleading and should be avoided.
+Instead, it is more accurate to recognize that some proteins are better utilized by the human body than others, depending on their amino acid structure.

-As was shown in Example 1, some protein sources contain less than the ideal amount of one or more essential amino acids (EAA).
-These proteins are considered inferior, because a large portion of their other amino acids end up burned as fuel instead of being utilized as a protein source with all its functions outlined at the beginning of this article.
-The goal of protein combining is to prevent this waste, by combining foods that make up for their respective weaknesses.
+As was shown above, some protein sources contain less than the ideal amount of one or more essential amino acids (EAA).
+These proteins are considered inferior because a large portion of their other amino acids end up being used as fuel rather than being utilized as a protein source with all its functions.
+The goal of protein combining is to prevent this waste by combining foods that make up for their respective weaknesses.
 For example, rice and beans - each rather inferior proteins - can be combined to create a protein with an ideal balance of all essential amino acids, allowing the body to more efficiently use the protein for its intended functions.

-EXAMPLE 2: Combining rice with beans for a higher quality protein (persons 3 years of age and older): As was noted above, basmati rice is deficient in the amino acid lysine.
-What we did not mention, but is obvious from the diagram, is that basmati rice is rich in two sulfur amino acids - methionine and cysteine.
+EXAMPLE 2: Combining Rice and Beans for Improved Protein Quality (For Individuals 3 Years and Older): In the first example, we mentioned that basmati rice is low in the amino acid lysine.
+What we didn't point out, but is obvious from the diagram, is that basmati rice is rich in two sulfur amino acids: methionine and cysteine.
 With kidney beans the opposite is the case - they are relatively low in sulfur amino acids, but have lysine to spare.
-As a result, these two foodstuffs are great complements and when paired, yield a better (a more 'complete', if you must) protein.
-To see this effect, keep clicking the up arrow in the numeric stepper in the table below to gradually increase the portion size of kidney beans.
-(If you do not see the arrows, keep increasing the portion size manually, by 2-gram increments.)
-It will be noted that a mixture of 50 grams of rice and 50 grams of beans yields a protein with the PDCAAS value 1 - a perfect protein in which all relevant amino acids are found in amounts equal to or greater than those prescribed by the relevant reference pattern.
+As a result, these two foodstuffs complement each other and create a more "complete" protein when paired.
+To see this effect, you can gradually increase the portion size of kidney beans using the numeric stepper in the table below (If you do not see the up arrow, keep increasing the portion size manually by 2-gram increments.)
+You will see that a mixture of 50 grams of rice and 50 grams of beans yields a protein with a PDCAAS value of 1, indicating a high quality protein with all relevant amino acids present in sufficient amounts according to the reference pattern.

-Once again, the Protein Combining Visual Tool can be used to analyze protein combinations of thousands of foods.
+The Protein Combining Visual Tool can be used to analyze protein combinations for thousands of different foods.

-For those who live in the developed world and have access to a varied diet, protein combining is likely not necessary.
-It may be useful as a supplementary dietary practice, as it may indeed lead to a better protein utilization, but no convincing evidence quantifying the added value has been submitted.
-It is generally held that a balanced diet composed of a variety of protein sources and an adequate energy supply provides enough essential amino acids to cover human needs.
+For individuals living in developed countries with access to a varied diet, protein combining may not be necessary.
+While it may lead to improved protein utilization, there is limited evidence to support this claim.
+It is generally believed that a balanced diet with a variety of protein sources and adequate energy intake provides enough essential amino acids to meet human needs.

-- people with limited access to varied sources of protein (e.g. poverty, crisis situations, geographical limitations, vegetarianism, veganism),
+- People with limited access to varied protein sources (e.g. due to poverty, crisis situations, geographical limitations, vegetarianism, veganism)

-- athletes whose performance depends on the intake of quality protein (e.g. bodybuilding, powerlifting etc.),
+- Athletes whose performance depends on high-quality protein intake (e.g. bodybuilders, powerlifters)

-- people who have been advised to combine proteins by their doctor, nutritionist, or trainer.
+- Individuals who have been advised to combine proteins by their healthcare provider or trainer

-The debate concerning protein combining is often limited to the questions of benefits and complexity of the practice.
-While further research is needed to assess the added value of protein combining, particularly in respect of those who live in geographical areas that allow good access to a varied diet, as well as the best method of implementation of the practice, it must be noted that protein combining should not be dismissed on the grounds of its complexity, as sometimes happens.
-Doing so is not only logically flawed; it also ignores the reality of how easy it can be to combine proteins.
+The debate surrounding protein combining often centers on the potential benefits and complexity of the practice.
+While more research is needed to fully understand the value of protein combining, especially for individuals living in areas with access to a varied diet, and the most effective way to implement it, it is important to note that protein combining should not be dismissed based on its perceived complexity.
+Doing so is not only flawed reasoning, but it also ignores the reality of how easy it can be to combine proteins.

-The interactive visual tools on this website simplify the task of protein combining to such an extent that users no longer need to memorize suitable pairs or groups of complementing food items.
-Moreover, they can be utilized to identify a few universal food items that can be added in trace amounts to any other protein source to increase its biological value.
-One such 'golden enhancer of everything' is the Weider Gold Whey Protein 2000 (EAN: 4044782312599), and to a varying degree other protein dietary supplements on the market.
-As can be validated in the visual tools, a mere teaspoon of the Weider Gold Whey Protein 2000 will bring any typical serving of an inferior protein to the value of PDCAAS 1.
-For instance, 50 grams of basmati rice (PDCAAS .7) will require 2 grams of this protein supplement; and 50 grams of wheat bread (PDCAAS .4) will need about 3-4 grams of it.
-It can be concluded that the practice of protein combining is only as complicated as it is to put this knowledge into practice.
+The interactive visual tools on this website make protein combining easy by eliminating the need to memorize suitable pairs or groups of complementary food items.
+The visual tools can also be used to identify universal food items that can be added in small amounts to any protein source to increase its biological value.
+One such "golden enhancer" is Weider Gold Whey Protein 2000 (EAN: 4044782312599), and to a varying degree, other protein supplements on the market.
+Using the visual tools, it can be seen that just a teaspoon of Weider Gold Whey Protein 2000 can bring a serving of an inferior protein up to a PDCAAS value of 1.
+For example, 50 grams of basmati rice (PDCAAS .7) will require 2 grams of this protein supplement; 50 grams of wheat bread (PDCAAS .4) will need about 3-4 grams.
+As you can see, the practice of protein combining is only as complicated as the effort required to put this knowledge into practice.

-This article would not be complete without mentioning the limitations of the PDCAAS method.
-Firstly, the rating of protein based on this measure has a ceiling of PDCAAS 1, and all protein sources that exceed this value are assigned PDCAAS 1.
-As a result, protein sources such as egg whites, whey protein, most meats, cheese or milk are rated equally, despite the fact that some of them are better utilized by the body than others.
-Second, the PDCAAS method works with the PD index that assesses digestibility of the entire protein at the end of the tract (faecal digestibility).
-This is arguably less precise than if the PD were determined for each amino acid separately, at the terminal ileum at the end of the small intestine (ileal digestibility), as is the case with the DIAAS method.
-It should also be noted that digestibility is often determined in growing pigs or rats, and not humans, which may lead to further discrepancies.
+It is worth noting that the PDCAAS method for evaluating protein quality has some limitations.
+Firstly, the PDCAAS rating works with a maximum value of 1, so all protein sources that exceed this value are assigned a rating of 1.
+This means that proteins like egg whites, whey protein, most meats, cheese, and milk are all rated equally, even though some may be more efficiently utilized by the body than others.
+Secondly, the PDCAAS method uses the PD index to assess the digestibility of the entire protein at the end of the digestive tract (faecal digestibility).
+This may not be as precise as determining the PD for each amino acid separately at the terminal ileum (ileal digestibility), as is done with the DIAAS method.
+It is also important to note that digestibility is often determined in growing pigs or rats, rather than humans, which may introduce further discrepancies.